 Forced Gratitude: Research Shows, even Insincere Gratitude can Help

-No matter how good our lives are going, there’s always something in our lives to whine about.
-People with no family whine about it.
-People WITH family whine about it.
+Have you noticed: No matter how good our lives are going, there’s always something in our lives to whine about.
+Especially around holidays, people with no family whine about it; yet, people WITH family whine about it.
 And all this goes to show, we all need the discipline of thanksgiving this time of year.

 So, if you’re feeling anxious today… I have a fascinating little trick for you that can change everything.